Correct-Syntax/bible_side/README.md

 ## Updating the OET sections

 After converting the OET ESFM to json, navigate to the folder with ``cd assets/bibles`` and run ``python update_OET_sections.py``.
 This will generate a dart file mapping the OET sections for use in Bibleside.
 Move back to the root folder with ``cd ../..`` and run ``dart format ./lib -l 120`` to format the file.

+## Updating the WEB

+There is a Python script in ``/assets/bibles`` that will update the json files for the WEB.
+Since the WEB (The World English Translation) is complete, updating would only be to fix typos, etc. See the ``update_WEB_json.py`` file for instructions.

 ## License